philcryer/stax/README.md

 ## Accessing the cluster

-* It will take ~5 minutes to build, you can check the status in the AWS console, or just try to connect with stax.
+* It will take ~5 minutes to build, you can test if it's ready by trying to connect.

 ```bash
 stax connect